katliyx/playappstore-hypotheses-regression/01GooglePlayAppStoreAnalysis.md

 ratings.
 In the original dataset there are one record with content rating left blank - this got cleaned out during our previous data preparation.
-Running summary on the sorted dataset, we detect there is only one record with content rating marked âunratedâ - we decide to filter out this record for our following ANOVA test.
-Now we have content ratings categorized into five groups, which are âAdults only 18+â, âEveryoneâ, âEveryone 10+â, âMature 17+â and âTeenâ.
+Running summary on the sorted dataset, we detect there is only one record with content rating marked “unrated” - we decide to filter out this record for our following ANOVA test.
+Now we have content ratings categorized into five groups, which are “Adults only 18+”, “Everyone”, “Everyone 10+”, “Mature 17+” and “Teen”.

 We run an ANOVA test for our hypothesis: